 Do you feel down and gloomy in the winter evenings?
 Is it difficult for you to get out of your bed in the cold mornings of January?
-Do you think your depressing condition is somehow related to winters?
-For your information, let me tell you seasonal depression is a real thing!
-And you are one of those individuals who suffer from this condition when the cold winter breeze arrives.
+Do you think your depressed state is somehow related to winters?
+For your information, let me tell you seasonal depression is real!
+And you might be one of those individuals who suffer from this condition when the cold winter breeze arrives.

 Seasonal depression, seasonal affective disorder, or winter blues are names for a similar condition with multiple symptoms like depression.
-Some of the common symptoms of seasonal depression are energy loss, lack of appetite, tendency to oversleep, difficulty concentrating, and irritability.
+Some of the most common symptoms of seasonal depression are loss of energy, lack of appetite, tendency to oversleep, difficulty concentrating, and irritability.
 It occurs at the same time every year.

-Seasonal affective disorder (SAD) is a type of depression that is triggered by a change in the seasons, usually when autumn begins.
-This SAD worsens in the winter and then subsides in the spring.
-According to the American Academy of Family Physicians, the seasonal affective disorder affects between 4% and 6% of the population.
+Seasonal affective disorder (SAD) is a type of depression triggered by a change in the seasons, usually when autumn begins.
+SAD worsens in the winter and then subsides in the spring.
+According to the American Academy of Family Physicians, seasonal affective disorder affects between 4% and 6% of the population.

-Some people suffer from a rare form of the seasonal affective disorder known as “summer depression.”
+Did you know?
+Some people suffer from a rare form of seasonal affective disorder known as “summer depression.”
 It begins at end of spring or early summer and lasts until the fall.

 SAD is more common among women and younger people.
-You’re also more likely to develop seasonal depression if you have other mood disorders such as major depressive disorder or bipolar disorder or if you have relatives who suffer from other mental illnesses, such as depression or schizophrenia.
+You are also more likely to develop seasonal depression if you have other mood disorders such as major depressive disorder or bipolar disorder or relatives who suffer from other mental illnesses, such as depression or schizophrenia.

 Living in high latitudes (north of the equator), such as Alaska or New England, in cloudy areas can also be the reason behind this condition.

 Seasonal depression is a subtype of depression, not a distinct mental disorder.
-As a result, people suffering from the seasonal affective disorder may exhibit signs of depression, such as:
+People suffering from seasonal affective disorder may exhibit signs of depression, such as: